altaga/Mercurium-Instant-Messenger/README.md

 ## Instruction 2:

-Mandar una trasaccion con 0 o mas Solana en ella, esta instruccion nos ayuda a tener la informacion del from y to, para el chat.
+Send a transaction with 0 or more Solana in it, this instruction helps us to have the from and to information for the chat.

     var transaction = new solanaWeb3.Transaction().add(
     instruction,